 Capri is a particularly popular destination for wealthy travelers and celebrities.
 As such, it comes as little surprise that the shopping and hospitality available reflect their affluent clientele.
 The streets here are lined with high-end boutiques and luxury designer stores.
 Perfect for any shopaholic.

-The center point of Capri Town is the Piazzetta di Capri, also known as Piazza Umberto I. The pretty little public square is ringed by cafes, with tables spilling onto the plaza.
+The center point of Capri Town is the Piazzetta di Capri (Piazza Umberto I).
+The pretty little public square is ringed by cafes, with tables spilling onto the plaza.
 It’s the perfect place to grab lunch or relax with a drink and soak in the lively atmosphere.
-The square is overlooked by several historic structures, including the town clock tower and the old cathedral.

 Just across from the church is the Museo Ignazio Cerio.
 If you are interested in the natural history of the island, then its exhibits will be fascinating to you.
 The museum displays an array of fossils and archaeological finds from across Capri.

-Best places to stay in Capri Town:
+Best places to stay in Capri Town for first-timers:

 mid-range ($$): Hotel San Felice Located just 3-minute walk from Capri’s Quisisana Square, this hotel is on a quiet pedestrian street.
 It has an outdoor pool surrounded by lemon trees and a sun terrace.
 Also close to the Augusto Gardens, Piazza Umberto I, Torre Saracena Cove, Via Vittorio Emanuele, and Via Camerelle.